spiceai/docs/spiceaidocs/content/en/reference/Postgres/_index.md

 ## Configuration

-You can configure the connection to the PostgreSQL by providing the following `params`:
+The connection to PostgreSQL can be configured by providing the following `params`:

 - `pg_host`: The hostname of the PostgreSQL server.
 - `pg_port`: The port of the PostgreSQL server.